 Teachers are often tasked with educating large groups of students on a limited budget.
-This can make it challenging to provide experiential education in the classroom.
-Our educators provide support for teachers in many ways, from chaperoning field trips to assisting with experiments, in order to give students a more interactive experience.
+This can make it challenging to provide experiential education in the classroom and outdoors.
+Our AmeriCorps educators provide support for teachers in many ways, from chaperoning field trips to assisting with experiments, in order to give students a more interactive experience.

-We are currently partnering with Fremont Middle School’s Natural Resources class where our educators provide extra support during garden project days.
-At Winston Middle School, students have the chance to perform experiments with extra teachers in the room to assist them in their studies.
-At several of our Science Wednesday partner schools, our educators have the chance to teach environmental concepts in class to students who aren’t signed up for the after-school program.
-Starting in 2019, students enrolled in Environmental Science at Roseburg High School will learn more about tree planting and cultivating a native pollinator garden with UW educators.
+We have partnered with Fremont Middle School’s Natural Resources class, where our educators provided extra support during garden project days.
+At Winston Middle School, students have performed experiments with extra teachers in the room to assist them in their studies.
+At several of our Science Wednesday partner schools, our educators have taken the chance to teach environmental concepts in class to students who aren’t able to make it for the after-school program.